With the squeegee, Rayssa Leal helps to remove puddles of water from the track at a skateboarding event in Rio

 - Day 4 (12/04): Street’s women’s semifinals start at 9:40 am with three heats of competitors.
 Skaters of the same sport enter the track from 5:15 pm for free practice.
 The men’s Park semifinals also take place on Saturday.
 From 3:35 pm, athletes compete for a place in the final.

-- Day 5 (05/12): Sunday is the day to meet the great champions of the STU Open Rio.
-From 11 am there will be a dispute for the paraskate champion.
+- Day 5 (05/12): Sunday is the day to meet the great champions of Oi STU Open Rio.
+From 11am there will be a dispute for the paraskate champion.
 There will be 12 for athletes competing for the title in this category.
 At 1:15 pm Park’s women’s final and at 2:45 pm Park’s men’s final.
 For Street athletes, the men’s final is at 4:15 pm and the women’s final at 6:05 pm.

 How to watch?